Stavatti Aerospace

-Stavatti Aerospace Ltd. is an American company headquartered in Niagara Falls, New York that purports to operate in the aerospace industry.
+Stavatti Aerospace Ltd. is an American company headquartered in Niagara Falls, New York that purports to operate in the aerospace industry, as well as wholesale auto storage.
 Founded in 1994, its CEO is Christopher Beskar.
 Skepticism about Stavatti Aerospace's claims regarding its business and operations have been repeatedly raised by media throughout its existence, and the company has been involved in several legal disputes.

 History

 Early history

 Stavatti Aerospace was co-founded by Christopher Beskar, a self-described Star Trek fan, in 1994 while a student at the University of Wisconsin-River Falls.
 Beskar was joined in the venture by his father, a former Alaska Bush pilot who died a few years later.

 In 1998 – two years after graduating university – Beskar started planning to take over a derelict Bell Aircraft manufacturing plant in Niagara County, New York to produce combat aircraft for the United States armed forces and U.S. allies.
 Niagara County Industrial Development Agency (NCIDA) head John Simon discussed the potential of extending economic incentives to Stavatti to support their proposal, though the project was eventually shelved.

 By the early 2000s, according to Vice, Stavatti was "the industrial equivalent of an internet troll, spreading titillating graphics depicting futuristic airplanes it stood little chance of ever producing".
 According to Wired, the company was "famous for its extravagant claims about advanced aircraft and weapons" and was known for "calling up Pentagon offices" to pitch its designs.

 In 2008, Stavatti acquired the designs of the ATG Javelin from Aviation Technology Group following that company's bankruptcy.
 A decade later, Stavatti was among four or five companies to bid on a replacement for the United States Air Force's T-38 trainer, marketing the Javelin design for that purpose, though – according to Smithsonian Magazine – it was considered an "extreme longshot".
 The contract to replace the T-38 was ultimately awarded to Boeing.